tmas/seat-advanced-squad-filters/README.md

 ## Long-term goals

 This project arose from a desire for a "Days In Current Corporation" filter, followed by a conversation on the SeAT Discord server about refactoring the filter system.
-I eventually hope to get something merged into SeAT core as a refactor of the existing filter system, or at least modify SeAT core a bit so this plugin can register a custom squad type instead of piggybacking on the Manual squad type.
+I eventually hope to get something similar merged into SeAT core as a refactor of the existing filter system, or at least modify SeAT core a bit so this plugin can register a custom squad type instead of piggybacking on the Manual squad type.